-- In the J-Web interface, select Configuration > Firewall Filters > Assign Firewall Filters to Interfaces. - 2.
-Enter information into the Firewall Filters Quick Configuration pages, as described in Table 100 on page 237. - 3.
+- 1. In the J-Web interface, select Configuration > Firewall Filters > Assign Firewall Filters to Interfaces. - 2.
+Enter information into the Firewall Filters Quick Configuration pages, as described in Table 101 on page 241. - 3.
 Click one of the following buttons on the Firewall Filters Quick Configuration main page: - To apply the configuration and stay in current the Firewall Filters Quick Configuration page, click Apply.

 - To apply the configuration and return to the previous Quick Configuration page, click OK. - To cancel your entries and return to the previous Quick Configuration page, click Cancel. - 4.
-Go on to one of the following procedures: - To display the configuration, see Displaying Stateless Firewall Filter Configurations on page 252. - To verify a stateless firewall filter, see "Verifying Stateless Firewall Filter Configuration" on page 252.
+Go on to one of the following procedures: - To display the configuration, see "Displaying Stateless Firewall Filter Configurations" on page 256. - To verify a stateless firewall filter, see "Verifying Stateless Firewall Filter Configuration" on page 256.

-Table 100: Assigning Firewall Filters Quick Configuration Pages Summary
+Table 101: Assigning Firewall Filters Quick Configuration Pages Summary

-Field Function Your Action Firewall Filters Logical Interface Name Displays the logical interfaces on a router.
-To apply firewall filters to an interface, click the interface name (See the interface naming conventions in the J -series Services Router Basic LAN and WAN Access Allows you to apply IPv4 and IPv6 firewall filters to packets received on the interface and packets transmitted from the interface.
-To apply an input firewall filter, follow instructions in the input firewall filters section.
-Configuration Guide.)
+Field Function Your Action Firewall Filters Logical Interface Name (See the interface naming conventions in the J-series Services Router Basic LAN and WAN Access Configuration Guide.)
+Displays the logical interfaces on a router.
+Allows you to apply IPv4 and IPv6 firewall filters to packets received on the interface and packets transmitted from the interface.
+To apply firewall filters to an interface, click the interface name To apply an input firewall filter, follow instructions in the input firewall filters section.
 To apply an output firewall filter, follow instructions in the ouput firewall filters section.
 Link State Displays the status of the logical interface.
 None.
 Input Firewall Filters Displays the input firewall filter applied on an interface.
 This filter evaluates all packets received on the interface.
 None.
 Output Firewall Filters Displays the output firewall filter applied on an interface.
 This filter evaluates all packets transmitted from the interface.
 None.
 Input Firewall Filters IPv4 Input Filter Allows you to apply an input firewall filter to an interface.
 This filter evaluates all packets To apply an input firewall filter to an interface, select the name of the firewall filter from the IPv6 Input Filter received on the interface. list.
 Output Firewall Filters IPv4 Output Filter Allows you to apply an output firewall filter to an interface.
 This filter evaluates all packets To apply an output firewall filter to an interface, select the name of the firewall filter from the IPv6 Output Filter transmitted on the interface. list.